gyng/vidsync/README.md

     ```
 3. All videos with the class `.video-element-selector` will be synchronized to the desired BPM.
 4. For an example application, check out `examples/tiles/index.html`.

+NB.
+Due to browser limitations, too high or low a playback rate might not work as intended.